 Playing on some classic video tropes, community members created fake ‘bling’ jewellery, flashy cars and even a helicopter out of recycled materials such as straws, plastic bottles and cardboard.

-The film, by renowned Ugandian director Isaac Nabwana, features Ugandan rap artists Byg Ben Sukuya, MC Yallah and Jorah MC and dismisses the idea that entrepreneurs can be found only in global finance hubs, while showcasing the inequality of opportunity that exists.
+The film, by renowned Ugandan director Isaac Nabwana, features Ugandan rap artists Byg Ben Sukuya, MC Yallah and Jorah MC and dismisses the idea that entrepreneurs can be found only in global finance hubs, while showcasing the inequality of opportunity that exists.

 The campaign aims to raise £30,000 through online crowdfunding to create five new local businesses, provide additional support to 10 existing local businesses, and provide an additional 250 entrepreneurs with financial education and support.